filmi-ubi/intern25/scratchpad/space_def_tool.md

 This YAML file will be used by the SWE and tracking pipeline to reconcile object identities and manage building state throughout the day.

 ---
+What I Was Given vs. What I’m Building

+What Eric gave me:
+	•	A geo-rectified floorplan of 4601 Lyman
+	•	A rough perimeter polygon titled "Ubihere-4601Lyman"
+	•	A work-in-progress idea of how the building perimeter should be structured in YAML, including concepts like TRAVERSABLE legs, uuids, and a placeholder space (Big Unknown)
+	•	A basic HTML tool mockup (not fully functional) as a starting point for vectorizing space definitions

+What he wants me to do:
+	•	Break the outer building perimeter into individual line segments
+	•	Label each leg as either TRAVERSABLE or NOT_TRAVERSABLE
+	•	Assign a unique uuid to each TRAVERSABLE segment (e.g., doorways, exits)
+	•	Create internal spaces starting with a Big Unknown polygon, and later break it into clearly defined rooms, hallways, etc.
+	•	Make sure every space is fully enclosed and shares edges with its neighbors — no gaps, no overlaps
+	•	Apply color fills to each space and color-code edge types (TRAVERSABLE vs. NOT_TRAVERSABLE)
+	•	Ensure the final output can be exported to a YAML file with a clean structure the backend can ingest

+In short: I’m taking his WIP base and turning it into a fully vectorized, labeled, color-coded, and exportable space definition system.
+---

 ### New Context from Eric (5/13/25)